 Boating and Lifejackets

 With so many lakes and rivers, Canadians are avid boaters.
 Canoes, kayaks, motorboats, houseboats - there are so many ways to enjoy the water.
 But when approximately 26% of drownings each year occur during boating activities, it's important to know the key things that keep you safe.
-Make sure you check out our Boating Safety Tips.

 Boating safety facts